codemagic-ci-cd/codemagic-docs/content/yaml-publishing/firebase-hosting.md

 {{< /highlight >}}

-7. Create a new script for publishing to Firebase Hosting in your scripts section of the `.yaml` file and add it right after the build step.
-Make sure to import the `firebase_credentials` env group in your `environment` section as shown below.
+7. For publishing to Firebase Hosting, add the following script in codemagic.yaml right after executing the build script.

 {{< highlight yaml "style=paraiso-dark">}}
 environment: